OratileMokgoatlheng/OratileMokgoatlheng/README.md

 - 🔭 Currently working on: **Agile Development**
 - 🌱 Currently learning: **JavaScript Engineering**
 - 📫 Reach me at: [mokgoatlhengo@gmail.com](mailto:mokgoatlhengo@gmail.com)

-#### About Me

-I am a dedicated software developer with a penchant for creating groundbreaking solutions through code.
-My GitHub is a reflection of my journey in the software development world, where I explore various technologies, collaborate with like-minded individuals, and share my projects.

-Feel free to explore my repositories, contribute to ongoing projects, or get in touch for collaborations and discussions.
-Together, let's push the boundaries of what's possible with code and make a positive impact on the world through technology.
-Happy coding! 🚀

 #### Connect with Me